appcoreopc/Azure300/ServiceBus/Readme.md

 3 main component are :-

-queue - intermediate storage for one direction communication
+queue - intermediate storage for one direction communication.
+In a queue, messages are poll.

 topic - enable one direction communicatio using subscription